Teacher : Gillian Hardstone

 We will teach other formations including set to corners, turn corner partner corner partner, set to corner and partner, set to and turn corners, men’s chain, strathspey poussette (all-round or diamond) and strathspey half-poussette, set and rotate, espagnole, knot (2 and 3 couple), and set and link (2 and 3 couple); and will consolidate/extend reels of 3 (R and L shoulder, 6 and 8 bars) and reels of 4.
 We may also teach half-formations and variants of formations.

-This year the teachers have agreed the following:-
+The teachers have agreed the following:-

 Dancers who are at Intermediate level (or above) as per the guidance above are very welcome to join the class.
 If you are interested in joining us, please consult your class teacher before attending.
 It may be that you can discuss what you need to learn to enable you to attend the class in future.